 This post may contain affiliate links.
 Read disclosure policy.

-If you’re a cookie lover like me, you’re going to swoon over these delicious brownie cookies!
-They are full of rich chocolate flavor and loaded with chocolate chips.
-You’ll also love my chocolate chip pudding cookiesclassic M&M cookies and chocolate M&M cookies.
+If you’re a cookie lover like me, you’re going to swoon over these brownie cookies.
+They’re rich, chocolatey, and loaded with chocolate chips kind of like a mix between my triple chocolate chip cookies and chewy homemade brownies.

 Ingredients

 For the batter, you’ll just need a few basic ingredients such as flour, sugar, cocoa powder, eggs, butter and oil.
-Then of course you can’t forget the chocolate chips and M&M’s!
-These are all staples in our pantry.
+Then of course you can’t forget the chocolate chips!

-If you want your brownie cookies a little darker and more rich, you can always use a dark cocoa powder and dark chocolate chips.
-We used an unsweetened cocoa powder and semi-sweet chocolate chips.
+If you want your brownie cookies with cocoa powder a little darker and more rich, you can always use a dark cocoa powder and dark chocolate chips.
+I used an unsweetened cocoa powder and semi-sweet chocolate chips.

 • Butter